-The programme is steadily progressing towards achieving the National Development Plan's (NDP) interim target of adding operational RE generation capacity and to the IRP target.

-The Department of Mineral resource and Energy (DRME) also introduced the Small Projects IPP Procurement Programme (SP-IPPPP) in 2013, which aimed to procure 200 MW from projects of only 1 - 5 MW each.
-This programme intents to be simpler and less expensive for bidders to encourage participation from small and medium enterprises (SMEs) in South Africa, which are often unable to compete effectively with larger players.
-[9]
+- ☐ Between 2011 2015, 4 bidding rounds have been completed, referred to as Bid Windows. - ☐ The programme is steadily progressing towards achieving the NDP's interim target of adding operational RE generation capacity and to the IRP targets. - □ DRME also introduced the Small Projects IPP Procurement Programme in 2013, which aimed to procure 200 MW from projects of only 1 5 MW each. - ☐ This programme intents to be simpler and less expensive for bidders to encourage participation from small and medium enterprises SA, which are often unable to compete effectively with larger players. - ☐ On the 25th of July 2022 the President announced the amended REIPPPP Bid Window 6 increase from 2600MW to 4200MW.